Biog - Page 5

 A close family friend Bill Gibbs artist and photographer always encouraged my creativity, and painted wonderful clouds on my bedroom wall to compliment Ken Wood's Peregrine falcon.
 More recently he kindly gave me a lot of his art equipment which I continue to use daily.
 Bill's late wife Mary also encouraged me, she was a highly creative seamstress and cook.

 My mother enrolled me at The Crawley Arts Workshop when I was fourteen where I enjoyed the performing arts, printmaking and scene painting.
 The director Sue Oakes and her husband David Aspley took me under their wings and also helped me compile an impressive portfolio on the merits of which I was accepted into art school.
 I am so grateful to these dear friends.
 Very sadly Sue Aspley died in her early 50s and David who had continued to support me as an unofficial patron died suddenly aged 59.
 They believed in me so deeply and I still feel their presence and influence in my work today.

-I love to draw and I am without a doubt happiest when sketching/illustrating.
+I love to draw and I am without a doubt happiest when sketching, illustrating or painting.
 If I were marooned on a desert island along with sketch pads, paints and pens I would be in my element!